daerlnaxe/mattermost-plugin-flowwatcher/README.md

 # Presentation
 FlowWatcher use `gofeed` package and allow to post on a `Mattermost` channela feed from RSS (wip)

+Don't use it in production for the while, this is an Alpha version.
+I must change some things.
+There is an important function that allow to administrator to delete ALL messages for the bot, but also ALL messages for a specified user.
+You can protech messages you don't want to delete by using the emoji `white_check_mark`.

-In theory it will support JSON also... in all cases, at the end it will support.
+Support JSON also... in all cases, at the end it will support.
 I'm not sure for the while but i will see to handle another types of flux, like APIs.

 <br>